Evanston Illinois Child Custody Lawyer

 - Opinions of third parties, including the child’s teachers, other parents, a school counselor, or a professional child psychologist.

-Working with a Lawyer Is a Must
+Working with a Child Custody Lawyer Is a Must

 When you are getting a divorce, maintaining civility with your partner should be a priority, especially if you have children; contention between parents can be psychologically damaging for a child.
-That being said, even the most respectful of conversations do not always result in agreement, and if you and your spouse cannot agree, you’ll need to go to court.
+That being said, even the most respectful of conversations do not always result in an agreement, and if you and your spouse cannot agree, you’ll need to go to court.

 Working with a lawyer who understands the law and how to establish your child’s best interests is necessary; there is too much on the line to attempt to represent yourself.